Giswater/Giswater-Documentation/docs/giswater/for-users/dialogs/info_feature/ud/node/highpoint/tab_epa/index.rst

 ===

-Los tipos de EPA que puede tener el objeto highpoint son:
+The EPA types that the object highpoint can have are:

 .. toctree::
 	:maxdepth: 1